-The dreamy-like animations look like they’re out of this world and lead the viewer to stop and think what they just saw.
+The dreamy-like animations look like they’re out of this world and lead the viewer to stop and think about what they just saw.
 The artist gives new meaning to ordinary objects and plays with their purpose.
 Impressive use of colors and textures is what gives the showreel a real inspirational character.

 4. Paul Roberts – Showreel 2014

 Paul Robert’s showreel from 2014 pushes the boundaries of standard animation design.
-His work combines letter into shapes and shapes into letters.
+His work combines letters into shapes and shapes into letters.
 Although some of his pieces are filmed videos, the animation part is quite impressive.
 One of his biggest clients is the popular news and broadcasting service, BBC.
 We can see the work for BBC in the showreel video as well.

 5. Panic – Showreel 2015

 The crew from the PANIC studio made an animation showreel that demonstrates their best animations.
-Most of them will challenge the viewer to think differently by showing the makeup that turns into sunglasses, a phonograph which blows bubbles out of its horn, or tomatoes that go to a job interview.
+Most of them will challenge the viewer to think differently by showing the makeup that turns into sunglasses, a phonograph that blows bubbles out of its horn, or tomatoes that go to a job interview.